GawdMode/PokeSurvive/README.md

 - Personality/mood effects that influence combat and exploration
 - Pokémon portrait presentation for party Adventure Events

-## Alpha Status
+## Beta Status

-This build is a release candidate for the first public alpha.
+This build is currently in BETA.
 Expect bugs, balance issues, awkward event combinations, and systems that will continue to change.

-New runs are strongly recommended when moving between major alpha versions.
+New runs are strongly recommended when moving between major beta versions.
 Do not assume saves from development or older alpha builds will remain fully compatible.